 What happens during the harvest and the pressing?

 The harvest must be done manually because my olive trees are hundreds of years old and very large so this means that mechanical harvesting is impossible.
 Manual harvesting helps to maintain the quality of the olives.
 The cold pressing takes place immediately after the harvest.
 At 11am I make the first trip to the plant taking the olives we have harvested early in the morning.
 This means that the olives are pressed within 4-5 hours of harvesting – one of the basic rules of quality organic extra virgin olive oil production.

 What does “extra virgin” really mean?

 Extra virgin olive oil is the highest quality and most expensive olive oil classification.
 Extra virgin olive oil should have no defects and a flavour of fresh olives.
-In order for an oil to qualify as “extra virgin” the oil must pass both an official chemical test in a laboratory and a sensory evaluation by a trained tasting panel recognized by the International Olive Council.
+In order for an oil to qualify as “extra virgin” the oil must pass both an official chemical test in a laboratory and a sensory evaluation by a trained tasting panel recognised by the International Olive Council.